 Today Susan shares with us how she turned her brand new Private Label product into over $1,000 worth of profit by selling on Amazon using the FBA program.

-Many of the people that we hear about who do Private Label get started by doing retail arbitrage (what we teach in the Amazon Boot Camp), but Susan jumped right into Private Label and has done really well.
+Many of the people that we hear about who do Private Label get started by doing retail arbitrage (which we teach in the Amazon Boot Camp), but Susan jumped right into Private Label and has done really well.

 I've asked her to share her story with us, and I know you will find it inspiring as well.